JavierReyesDev/PasswordGenerator/README.md

 ### Option 2: Executable (for immediate use)
 There are precompiled executable files available for quick use:

-* Windows: pw.exe located in the bin folder.
+* Windows: pg.exe located in the bin folder.
 * Linux: pg.sh located in the bin folder.
 To run these: